FAQs for Parents

 - Find out what your child has heard or seen about COVID-19 and when talking to them, stick to the facts.

 - Calmly present information that is developmentally appropriate for your child and dispel any rumors that they may have heard.

-- Validating your child’s feelings can also provide reassurance.
+- Talk to children about their feelings regarding changes due to COVID-19.
+Validating your child’s feelings can also provide reassurance.

 - Explain to children that many expert government workers, scientists and medical personnel are working on how to keep people safe from COVID-19.

 - Keep lines of communication open with children, as the situation is developing.